 Gabbros form sills or dykes.
 They are generally slightly foliated and are medium-grained.
 Hornblende, damouritised plagioclase, epidote and sphene are the main components of this unit.
 Some amphiboles replace older pyroxene phenocrystals.

 Some ultramafic sills are interbedded in the stratigraphic sequence of the Érasme Formation.
 It is possible that the Érasme Formation also contains horizons of ultramafic volcanics (komatiitic lava), but no volcanic structure has been observed (neither in outcrop nor in thin section) to confirm this hypothesis.
 The deformation and weathering of these sills is such that the majority of the primary structures have been completely obliterated.
 Ultramafic rocks of the Érasme Formation are whitish to greenish-white in altered surface, and dark-green to blackish grey in fresh exposure.
 The rock is soft, foliated, very magnetic, homogeneous and fine to medium-grained.
 It consists of an assemblage of tremolite, talc and serpentine.
 It also contains carbonates, commonly associated with talc, and magnetite.
-Ultramafic sills are an important geological marker within the Mine Series Package as they are commonly located in the Eastmain Mine Zones A, B and C gold mineralization wall (Frappier-Rivard 2015).
+Ultramafic sills are an important geological marker within the Mine Series Package as they are commonly located in the gold mineralization structural wall of Eastmain Mine Zones A, B and C (Frappier-Rivard 2015).

 Ultramafic sills of the Érasme Formation are characterized by SiO2 contents of 40-45 %, MgO contents of 20-26 %, TiO2 contents of 0.3-0.5%, Zr contents of 17-29 ppm, and Zr/Y ratios of 2.3-2.8.
 Their rare earth profiles are relatively flat as shown by their ratios La/Yb = 0.6 to 1.1 and gd/Yb = 1.1 to 1.2.
 These ultramafic rocks are in the field of non-aluminum-depleted komatiites (Sproule et al. 2002).